 Camping PermitYou can obtain this free camping permit by printing out an application to mail or fax to the St. Croix National Scenic Riverway.
 A permit will be mailed to you.
-You can also stop by the St. Croix River Visitor Center to get a permit in person.
-You do not need this permit if you camp in state park campgrounds, but state park permits may be required.
+You can also stop by the St. Croix River Visitor Center, Minnesota Interstate State Park, Wisconsin Interstate State Park, or William O'Brien State Park to pick up a permit in person.
+This permit is separate from state park camping permits and only allows for camping at National Park Service sites along the St. Croix River.

 Camp only in designated sites marked with brown camping signs and metal fire rings.
 Sites are first-come, first-served.
 There are picnic tables at most sites.
 Drinking water is not available.